darkwizard242/ansible-role-containerd/README.md

-containerd_files_mode                   | Mode for the binaries file of containerd. containerd_files_owner                  | Owner for the binaries file of containerd. containerd_files_group                  | Group for the binaries file of containerd. containerd_systemd_template_in_file     | Template (Jinja) file to use as source for containerd's systemd service. containerd_systemd_template_out_dir     | Destination directory to store the generated Jinja template for containerd's systemd service. containerd_systemd_template_out_file    | Destination filename for containerd's systemd service.
+containerd_files_mode                   | Mode for the binaries file of containerd. containerd_files_owner                  | Owner for the binaries file of containerd. containerd_files_group                  | Group for the binaries file of containerd. containerd_systemd_service_setup        | Boolean for whether systemd service setup (systemd service generation, systemd boot start and state change) for containerd needs to be performed. containerd_systemd_template_in_file     | Template (Jinja) file to use as source for containerd's systemd service. containerd_systemd_template_out_dir     | Destination directory to store the generated Jinja template for containerd's systemd service. containerd_systemd_template_out_file    | Destination filename for containerd's systemd service.